marco-looy/pega-dx-mcp/sample-questions.md

 Simple questions you can ask the MCP to perform tasks with each tool.

-## get_data_objects
-- "What data objects are available in this Pega application?"
-- "Show me all the recipe-related data objects I can work with"
-- "What case objects can I use for workflow management?"

-## update_attachment
-- "Can you update the name of my attachment to 'Updated Document'?"
-- "Change the attachment name from 'test-file' to 'Final Report' for case R-1009"
-- "Update the category of this attachment to 'File' with a new name"

-## get_attachment_categories
-- "What attachment categories are available for my case?"
-- "Show me the file attachment categories for case ON6E5R-DIYRECIPE-WORK R-1009"
-- "What URL attachment categories can I use with this case?"

 ## ping_pega_service
 - "Can you check if I have a valid connection to my Pega application?"